 What if I need to have an eye exam to renew my driver’s licence?

 Patients are asked to bring/wear masks while in the office.
 What if I don’t have a mask?

 When physical distancing is not possible (such as during an eye exam) and when receiving an essential service, it is important to cover your face.
 Medical masks should be reserved for health care providers; however, the public should consider wearing homemade or non-surgical masks.
 Learn more about the importance of masks and face coverings.

 The public is being asked to wear a mask when coming to an optometry office.
-Some optometry offices may have a supply of disposable masks for patients who do not have one, however, masks are in short supply.
+Some optometry offices may have a supply of disposable masks for patients who do not have one.
 If you do not have your own mask/face covering, check with your optometrist before coming to the appointment.